henrikchan-ops/neurosignallab/notes/eeg_basics.md

 ### What is raw data, and how do we use it?

 A raw object represents continuous EEG data recording as well as important metadata.
+In this project they are stored in EDF files.
+This means that everything is stored into one file -> events, labels, metadata, sampling frequency -> all in one file.

 From the Raw data we extract from the dataset, we wish to gain the info related inside them and convert them into epochs.
-The info attribute to the raw-data includes sampling frequency, channels, channel names, etc.
+The info attribute to the raw-data includes sampling frequency, channels, channel names, etc. Epochs are discontinuous cut-out data segments that include events that we want to further inspect.

-We then wish to find the events inside of the data.
+We then wish to find the events inside of the raw-data.
 Which we then enter into an event_id dictionary.
+Now that we have all the necessary info, and the events extracted, we can convert the raw object and events array to epochs.

-Using the raw object and events array, we convert it into epochs with mne-Epochs.
-Here we use the raw-data, list of events, the event dictionary and mark the alloted time-slot.
+Here we use the raw-data, list of events, the event dictionary, and mark the alloted time-slot.
 You can also reject events using certain criteria.

 The workflow becomes:
 Load continuous data -> inspect metadata -> event extraction -> convert into epochs